 This is the first time that Williar has worked at a boarding and day school and she sees how boarding during high school can be an advantage for college preparation.
 “The boarders learn to get along with roommates, be organized, be on time, and do their homework,” explained Williar.
 “A lot of students struggle with independence once getting to college.”

-She believes Farragut’s military values also give students an advantage.
+She believes Farragut’s best boarding school in US values also give students an advantage.
 “I have found the students here are very respectful.
 You see the school’s core values coming through when you speak with them.
 They are learning to communicate and present themselves well, which will help them in college admission interviews and job interviews.
 They will be better students and ultimately stronger more effective people,” said Williar.

 She also believes the most important part of college guidance and counseling is for each student to find the right match.
 “I refuse to rank schools.
 I encourage each student to self explore; who they are as people, if they want a big or small environment, a specific geographical area, if they want to play a specific sport, or earn a specific degree,” said Williar, who has each student find five to six schools that meet their profile and rank them as a match, reach, or safety school.
 “I ask them to stop and think about all the factors that would make that next step a positive experience.”